ana-mc-almeida/ei-project/README.md

 └── destroy_project.sh      # Script to tear down infrastructure
 ```

+Check the documentation for the microservices in the [microservices/docs](microservices/docs) directory and the tests in the [tests/docs](tests/docs/) directory.

 ## Run the project

 See [`running.md`](running.md) for detailed instructions on how to run this project.